ShahadAlsharedh/IrisClassification/README.md

 # Acknowledgments ✨

-I would like to thank DR Mustafa for en
+I'd like to thank Dr. Mustafa Youldas for his valuable expertise and persistent support.